w3f/Grants-Program/applications/subsmt.md

 ### Team's experience
 * `YanOctavian` worked in the Ethereum L2 cross-chain bridge Orbiter team, responsible for decentralized sequencer development and decentralized client submitter development.
 He has 3 years of rust development experience and 5 years of blockchain smart contract development experience.
-* `octavei` development engineer of Aband Network, with 4 years experience in substrate development.
+* `octavei` 4 years experience in substrate development.
 Familiar with Ethereum and EOS smart contracts.
 Have done many blockchain projects.
-* `linkdrone1` Core developer and leader of the Ethereum L2 cross-chain bridge Orbiter team.
+> There are also some people whose identities are not disclosed and who do not participate in development, but will provide basic help, such as contract security reviews and technical opinions.
+At the same time, they will not benefit from the grant of this project.
+They all have extensive experience in blockchain contracts.
+Thank them here.

 ### Team Code Repos

 - https://github.com/farcloud-labs/submitter